-There are ten bus routes offered for pupils in the School.
+Royale European offer ten bus routes to pupils in the School.
 All the coaches are fitted with seat belts.
-The routes, timings and prices can be found on the website www. surbitonhigh.com/admissions/transport.
-For further information please contact finance@surbitonhigh.com.
+The routes, timings and prices can be found on the school website, www.surbitonhigh.com/ admissions/transport.

+For further information or to request a place on a coach, please email transport@ surbitonhigh.com.